tadashibashi/gbstudio-mod-example/readme.md

 This incorporates [RichardULZ](https://github.com/RichardULZ)'s excellent modifications to GBT-Player, found in this [GB Studio pull request](https://github.com/chrismaltby/gb-studio/pull/505).
 It adds pitch envelopes, enables wider noise timbres, adds subtle restructuring of pitch slides, and reduces pops.

-For information on composing .mod files for this special version of gbt-player, please read the [GB Studio docs](https://www.gbstudio.dev/docs/assets/music/music-gbt).
+For information on composing .mod files for this special version of GBT-Player, please read the [GB Studio docs](https://www.gbstudio.dev/docs/assets/music/music-gbt).
 The main repository can be found [here](https://github.com/chrismaltby/gb-studio).

 ## Requirements
 - GCC compiler and Make